C4Tech/laravel-support/readme.md

 back to the model, so model properties are directly accessible on repository instances.
 Additionally, the `boot()` method adds model event listeners to flush relevant caches on database changes.

+The property refering to the underlying model (static `$model`) is expected to be a reference to a config item.
+For backwards compatibility, defaults to that property value.